- Participant workspace

 - Refine their tagging based on feedback from others;

-- Complete tagging and reviews for 2-3 additional modules;
+- Complete tagging and reviews for one additional modules;

-- Help develop a list of criteria and best practices for tagging the modules with NGSS.
+- Help develop a list of ideas for incorporating GETSI modules into the high school classroom.

-We expect that, on average, tagging all of the components of each module will take an hour, but this will vary.
+We expect that, on average, tagging all of the components of each module will take 2-3 hours.

 Tagging camp participants will be selected:

-- Based on their familiarity and comfort level with the Next Generation Science Standards and the Framework for K-12 Science Education;
+- Based on their familiarity and comfort level with the Next Generation Science Standards (more info) and the Framework for K-12 Science Education ;

 - To develop a cohort with relevant experience that includes multiple educational perspectives and disciplinary backgrounds.